-The Surveillance Optimization Project for Chronic Wasting Disease (SOP4CWD) aims to address these types of questions and provide state and provincial wildlife agencies with the quantitative tools they need to do so.
-SOP4CWD collaborators are applying methods from mathematical modeling and data science to address the challenges of disease surveillance, merging analytical techniques including risk weighting, Bayesian modeling, and geospatial analysis with machine learning algorithms.
+We started the Surveillance Optimization Project for Chronic Wasting Disease (SOP4CWD) to address these types of questions and provide wildlife agencies with quantitative tools.
+SOP4CWD collaborators are applying methods from mathematical modeling and data science to address the challenges of disease surveillance by merging analytical techniques, including risk weighting, Bayesian modeling, and geospatial analysis, with machine learning algorithms.

 Participating States and Provinces

-If you represent a wildlife agency that is not currently participating, please contact the Cornell Wildlife Health Lab (firstname.lastname@example.org) for information on how to join.
+If you represent a wildlife agency that is not currently participating, please contact firstname.lastname@example.org for detailed information on how to join.